Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 An IUD is a small device placed in the uterus to prevent pregnancy, usually made of plastic or copper.
 It can stay in place for several years and is often considered a reliable form of birth control.
 However, complications can occur, leading to serious health concerns or Paragard copper IUD lawsuits.

 The statute of limitations is the legal time limit you have to file a lawsuit.
-It varies by state but typically is between one and four years from the date of injury.
+The Paragard lawsuit deadline varies by state, but typically is between two and four years from the date of injury or the date you discovered the injury.
 However, the Paragard MDL is not governed by an individual state’s statute of limitations.

 You may be eligible to file a Paragard lawsuit even if it has been a few years since the Paragard IUD break caused your injuries.
 There is still time to discuss your case with a Paragard IUD lawyer.
 You should do so as soon as possible, as there will come a point when it is too late to join the Paragard MDL.